-Ocular disturbances (eg, visual field defects, diplopia, dimness or blurring of vision, visual agnosia) are common.
+Ocular disturbances (eg, visual field defects, diplopia, dimness or blurring of vision, visual agnosia) are common in sCJD.

-CJD is suspected in symptomatic younger patients who have ingested processed beef in the UK (vCJD) or who have a family history of CJD (familial CJD).
-Rarely, sCJD develops in young patients, but in such patients, Wilson disease must be excluded.
+CJD is suspected in symptomatic younger patients when they have been exposed to prion-contaminated beef in the UK or other at-risk countries or who have a family history of CJD (familial CJD).
+Rarely, sCJD develops in young patients, but in such patients, other diseases must be excluded.